GAM-team/GAM/docs/Chrome-Policies.md

   overrideSecurityRestrictionsOnInsecureOrigin: TYPE_LIST
     Origin or hostname patterns to ignore insecure origins security restrictions.
 Specifies the origin or hostname patterns for which restrictions on insecure origins should not apply.

+chrome.devices.managedguest.PageUpAndPageDownKeysModifier: Control the shortcut used to trigger the PageUp/PageDown "six pack" keys.
+  pageUpAndPageDownKeysModifier: TYPE_ENUM
+    NONE: PageUp/PageDown settings are disabled.
+    ALT: PageUp/PageDown settings use the shortcut that contains the alt modifier.
+    SEARCH: PageUp/PageDown settings use the shortcut that contains the search modifier.
+  pageUpAndPageDownKeysModifierSettingGroupPolicyMode: TYPE_ENUM
+    MANDATORY: Do not allow users to override.
+    RECOMMENDED: Allow users to override.

 chrome.devices.managedguest.PaymentMethodQueryEnabled: Payment methods.
   paymentMethodQueryEnabled: TYPE_BOOL
     true: Allow websites to check if the user has payment methods saved.